 Thankfully, that isn’t a problem for most water-based polyurethanes, especially with the Bonas.

 Oil-based polyurethane typically needs to be abraded so that each coat sticks better.
-Still, even when a product doesn’t require sanding, it’s not worth the risk.
+Still, even when a product doesn’t need sanding, it’s not worth the risk.

 This, by the way, is one of the reasons why water-based polyurethanes have become more popular.